japila-books/spark-sql-internals/docs/spark-sql-IdentityBroadcastMode.md

 # IdentityBroadcastMode

-`IdentityBroadcastMode` is a link:spark-sql-BroadcastMode.adoc[BroadcastMode] that...FIXME
+`IdentityBroadcastMode` is a spark-sql-BroadcastMode.md[BroadcastMode] that...FIXME